-As always, our main objective is to protect sources of drinking water.
-This concept of source water protection was identified as the first barrier in a multi-barrier approach to safer drinking water by the Walkerton Commission.
-Our assessment reports and Source Protection Plans are science-based and as new science emerges our staff and committee will respond with appropriate amendments.
+As always, our main objective is to protect sources of municipal drinking water, which was identified as the first barrier in a multi-barrier approach to safer drinking water by the Walkerton Commission.
+Our Assessment Reports and Source Protection Plans are science based, and as new science emerges our staff and committee will adapt to any changes that can further enhance our efforts.